wso2-attic/is-connectors/tiqr/README.txt

 Do the following:

-1. Build org.wso2.carbon.identity.application.authentication.endpoint.tiqr and place the jar into <IS_HOME>/repository/deployment/server/webapps

-2. Patch 5.0.2-beta versioned org.wso2.carbon.identity.application.authentication.endpoint.util jar into <IS_HOME>/repository/components/patches

-3. Put the jars given in https://github.com/Shakila/Tiqr-IS-5.1.0/tree/master/tiqr-authenticator/org.wso2.carbon.identity.authenticator.tiqr/src/main/resources into TIQR_AUTHENTICATOR_HOME>/org.wso2.carbon.identity.authenticator/src/main/resources

-4. Patch the jars given in TIQR_AUTHENTICATOR_HOME>/org.wso2.carbon.identity.authenticator/src/main/resources into <IS_HOME>/repository/components/patches

-5. Start the IS server and create Identity provider and service provider in IS via the IS console.
+1. Start the IS server and create Identity provider and service provider in IS via the IS console.

-6. Navigate to tiqr-client/ by issuing the command mentioned below. cd tiqr-client

-7. Install dependencies using Composer: curl -sS https://getcomposer.org/installer | php ./composer.phar install
+2. Navigate to tiqr-client/ and install dependencies using Composer: curl -sS https://getcomposer.org/installer | php ./composer.phar install

-8. Run from the command line using PHP 5.4+ built-in HTTP server: php -S <IP>:<port> -t www
+3. Run from the command line using PHP 5.4+ built-in HTTP server: php -S <IP>:<port> -t www

 Note: tiqr-client project is used to access the tiqr php library.
 It can be run with the php builtin web server.